JSn1nj4/LaravelExperiment/README.md

 # ElliotDerhay.com

-This project is meant to be my personal website, which will eventually link to extra projects I've worked on and host smaller experiment-like projects.
+This project is my personal website.
+It's primarily a short "About" page with some social feeds, but it also has a page that is meant to be a list of projects I work on or have contributed to.

 [View the changelog](CHANGELOG.md)